navneetchauhan1988/AzureSentinel/Instructions/Lab 1  : Onboarding Azure Sentinel.md

 9. Select **Virtual machines** in the navigation list.

-### Installing Azure Log anaytics  Agent on Linux server
+### Connect Linux server to Azure Sentinel workspace.

 1. Select **Cloud Shell** in azure portal.